Vinex7/Hazon-Webstack/README.md

  - Responsibilities: Overseeing project planning, scheduling, collaboration, and leading UI/UX design efforts to ensure an intuitive and visually appealing user experience.

-Timeline: The project commenced on July 4, 2024, and concluded on July 11, 2024.